rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 (the same one you get with `#[test]`), so this command would wind up filtering for tests that include "issue-1234" in the name.

 Often, though, it's easier to just run the test by hand.
-More tests are just `rs` files, so you can do something like
+Most tests are just `rs` files, so you can do something like

 ```